akarsh-enciphers/beta-Threads/content/contact.md

 ### Cross-site Request Forgery(CSRF)

 **About**: In this victim executes unwanted actions on behalf of the attacker on an application in which they are authenticated.
 [CSRF](https://owasp.org/www-community/attacks/csrf) can be done at the places in an application where state change events happen like password change,delete,update and similar.
 Attackers can trick a victim to click on a link via social engineering and execute the unwanted actions on a web application.
-[Tap to learn more](https://owasp.org/www-community/attacks/csrf).
+[Reference to Learn more](https://owasp.org/www-community/attacks/csrf).

 **Hint**: Can you try to change user password,username on profile using CSRF.